 Members of the President’s Team

-Shana Hormann, PhD, MSW, Associate Academic Dean and Dean of Students, has a PhD in Leadership and Change from Antioch University.
+Shana Hormann, PhD, MSW, Vice President for Student Affairs and Associate Academic Dean, has a PhD in Leadership and Change from Antioch University.
 Hormann was a core faculty member in Antioch University Seattle’s Master’s program in Organizational Development and was the project leader for the First Peoples’ Program in Creative Change at the Muckleshoot Tribal College.
 She served on the faculty of the University of Alaska S.E. for ten years, teaching for the university in a maximum-security prison and in the outlying villages.
 Read more about Dr. Shana Hormann.

 Jason Bavuso, Director of Human Resources, possesses a diverse combination of education and experiencesa, and brings those competencies to bear in advancing HR initiatives at the Seattle campus.
 In addition to a B.A. degree in Business Administration and a Professional in Human Resources (PHR) certification, Jason earned an M.A. degree in Teaching.
 As a high school teacher, Jason served students and pediatric cancer patients in various assignments with Fred Hutchinson Cancer Research Center and the Renton and Kent School Districts.
 Prior to his time at AUS, Jason served as Human Resource Manager and a member of the senior management team at a local aerospace manufacturer where he earned the unofficial title of “the company conscience.